TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 const doubleThenSquareThenHalfAsync = double +> squareAsync +> half
 ```

-It could be used to tersely express the following:
+It would be usable to tersely express the following:

 ```javascript
 const switchOnEngineThenDrive = ()=>{switchOnEngine(); drive()}